River Slang

 The River Slang (Irish: Abhainn na Stéille), also known as the Dundrum Slang or the Dundrum River, a tributary of the River Dodder, is a stream which rises on Three Rock Mountain, County Dublin.
-It is in the jurisdiction of Dun Laoghaire-Rathdown County Council.
+It is in the local government area of Dún Laoghaire–Rathdown.

 Course

-From Three Rock Woods on the northern slopes of Three Rock Mountain, the Slang flows down through Ticknock, passing Ballinteer north to Dundrum, where it (sometimes known this far as "Ticknock Stream" or "River Ann") receives the Wyckham Stream, and then loops east, north, and west, coming to a mill pond north of the Dundrum Town Centre retail complex.
-The Slang then runs north via Windy Arbour and subsequently joins the River Dodder at Milltown, near the Nine Arches viaduct, now used by the Luas.
+From Three Rock Woods on the northern slopes of Three Rock Mountain, the Slang flows down through Ticknock, eventually cascading down an artificial structure of stone "steps" to an M50 motorway junction.
+It passes Ballinteer, running north to Dundrum, where it (sometimes known this far as "Ticknock Stream") receives the Wyckham Stream, and then loops east, north, and, with a streamlet joining, west.
+It comes to the Dundrum Town Centre retail complex, where its main channel runs along one side, while an old millrace feeds a former mill pond now a feature within the shopping facility.
+The Slang then runs north via Windy Arbour and after a couple of culverted sections, joins the River Dodder at Milltown, near the Nine Arches viaduct, now used by the Luas.

 The small Wyckham Stream, joining from the west, is a natural tributary, visible on early maps, but was later connected to the Little Dargle River, further west, to take some of the flow of that river into the Slang, to increase the supply for powering of mills.